Exequitho/ews-academic-dashboard-bachelor-final-project/README.md

 * **Address the Missing Data Anomaly:** Because the dashboard successfully flagged **2 instances of missing Academic Advisor data**, I recommend the administrative team audit the SISKA input protocol to ensure 100% data completeness at enrollment.
 * **Implement Targeted Interventions:** Utilizing the exact data from the **Bar Chart Risk Distribution**, **Misna Asqia** and the academic advising team should immediately initiate one-on-one counseling for students identified in the high-risk category before the next semester begins.
-* **Scale the Solution:** Given the **16 out of 16 feature success rate** and positive reception, I recommend scaling this dashboard to other study programs (such as TI and BD) to create a unified institutional monitoring standard. [cite: 1]
+* **Scale the Solution:** Given the **16 out of 16 feature success rate** and positive reception, I recommend scaling this dashboard to other study programs (such as TI and BD) to create a unified institutional monitoring standard.